 For example: Order #15759 has two sample; Requisition #289573 and Requisition #289574.
 Each tube is labeled with the last three digits of the requisition #.

 Primer Selection Guidelines

-- Primers should be chosen that are 15-30 nucleotides with similar melting temperatures.
-A GC content of 40-60% is recommended due to an increased melting temperature and annealing specificity.
+- Primer pairs should be chosen that are 15-30 nucleotides with similar melting temperatures.
+A GC content of 40-60% is recommended for increased melting temperature and annealing specificity.
 Also, primers should be checked for dimers and hairpin structures.
 Secondary structure check and Tm calculation can be performed using Oligo Analyzer 3.0 on the Integrated DNA Technologies web site.

 - Important Note: The DNA Core recommends using 5'-end labeling of fragments.
 The core utilizes the standard dye set DS-33 from Applied Biosystems.
 The lane standard used with this dye set is labeled with LIZ(orange).
 Primers are to be labeled with 6-FAM(blue), VIC(green), NED(yellow) or PET(red).